 Will my auto insurance increase if I get a parking ticket?

 Luckily, no, your monthly premium will not rise if you receive a citation.
 However, auto insurance companies, such as Grange Insurance Association, may refuse to cover vehicles that are not registered with DMV.
 If you neglect to pay your parking tickets, the DMV will not renew your registration until you settle your fines.

 Your premiums may be higher under a new policy.
 Avoid wasting money.
 As soon as you receive your citation, fight it.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 Should I be held responsible for tickets that I received while driving a rental car?

 You need to handle all the citations that you receive, even the ones that you got while driving a rental car.
 Several car rental companies, such as Black and White Car Rental, will pay the ticket as soon as they receive the notice from the city.
 They will then charge you the total sum of fines plus an administrative fee to the card you used to book the car.

 Can a parking officer give me a ticket even if I am seated behind the wheel?